-In January 2022, in connection with the execution of a General Release and Separation Agreement, Mr. Kriegsman's existing executive employment agreement, as amended (the "Prior Employment Agreement"), was terminated; provided, however, that certain surviving customary confidentiality provisions and milestone and royalty payments as defined in the Prior Employment Agreement remain in full force and effect.
-Pursuant to the Prior Employment Agreement and the Separation Agreement, Mr. Kriegsman received a lump sum cash payment equal to approximately \$6.0 million.
-This amount was accrued in the Company's financial results for 2021; however the payment was made in January 2022.
-In addition, Mr. Kriegsman will be entitled to receive continuing health benefits and life insurance premiums over the next six years at an approximate cost of \$43,000 per year.
-These future payments were also accrued in 2021.
+In January 2022, in connection with the Kriegsman Separation Agreement, Mr. Kriegsman's executive employment agreement (the "Kriegsman Employment Agreement"), dated as of March 26, 2019 by, and between the Company and Mr. Kriegsman, was terminated; provided, however, that certain surviving customary confidentiality provisions and milestone and royalty payments as defined in the Kriegsman Employment Agreement remain in full force and effect.
+Pursuant to the Kriegsman Separation Agreement, Mr. Kriegsman received a lump sum cash payment equal to approximately \$6.0 million.
+This amount was accrued in the Company's financial results for the year ended December 31, 2021; however the payment was made in January 2022.
+In addition, Mr. Kriegsman was entitled to receive continuing health benefits and life insurance premiums for 2022 and 2023 at an approximate cost of \$43,000 per year.
+These future payments were also accrued in the Company's financial results for the year ended December 31, 2021.